Desperately Seeking Parents

 Imagine if you went to the park with your children and a large, aggressive man came up to you and started calling you vicious names, threatening to hurt or kill you, and even shoving you or worse.
 Would you simply rely on your “assertiveness training” to deal with him?
 What would you do if the man continued to do this whenever you were at the park?

 You would call the police.
 That’s what a sane person would do!
 Why?
 Because threatening, harassing, and assaulting another person is a crime and you would likely recognize that the man would be arrested.
-This is what adults do; they get proper authorities involved.
+This is what adults do; they get proper authorities involved, even the lawyers protecting against criminal charges based in Parsippany-Troy Hills involve in such cases.
 After all, they are there to serve and protect.

 Victims also share some responsibility when it comes to being bullied.
 First, the child must report the bullying, whether it is physical, emotional, sexual, social, or cyber-bullying.
 Parents can’t help if they don’t know what is going on.